How Much Soda ash Should Be Injected To Raise the pH of my well water from 5.0 to 7.5?

 Mix up the soda ash solution

 Soda ash is a powder that is mixed with water to form a saturated solution.
 You can make the solution stronger or weaker.
-At a water temperature of 50F it is easy to keep a 10% soda ash solution dissolved in water, and this is what we recommend your start out with.
+At a water temperature of 50F, it is easy to keep a 10% soda ash solution dissolved in water, and this is what we recommend you start out with.